github/developer.github.com/content/v3/repos/deployments.md

 succeeds, the API will return a successful merge commit.
 If merge conflicts prevent the merge from succeeding, the API will return a failure response.

-The `commit_status_check` parameter is used to verify that [commit statuses](/v3/repos/statuses) are in a "success" state before creating a deployment.
+The `required_contexts` parameter is used to specify a list of [commit statuses](/v3/repos/statuses) are in a "success" state before creating a deployment.
 If your repository is taking advantage of [combined statuses](/v3/repos/statuses/#get-the-combined-status-for-a-specific-ref) then all statuses with unique contexts will need to be in a "success" state.
 (Your repository is not required to use commit statuses.
 If no commit statuses are present, the deployment will always be created.)

-The `commit_status_contexts` parameter is used to specify a list of required contexts that are necessary for a successful deployment to be created.
-In some cases contexts are only informational and are not intentionally blockers for a deployment.

 The `payload` parameter is available for any extra information that a deployment system might need.
 It is a JSON text field that will be passed on